sarthak-2000/Fetch-Rewards-Assessment/Readme.md

    - The default application port is **8080**.
    - The H2 console is also accessible via port **8080**.

-3. **Docker Usage**:
-   - The Docker image assumes the application JAR is built as `apiApplication-0.0.1-SNAPSHOT.jar`.

 ---

 ## Future Considerations

-- For production, consider using a persistent database (e.g., PostgreSQL or MySQL) to retain data across restarts.
+- For production, I would consider using a persistent database (e.g., PostgreSQL or MySQL) to retain data across restarts.
-- Implement robust request validation and error handling for invalid inputs.
+- Implementation of robust request validation and error handling for invalid inputs.
-- Use environment variables to configure database credentials and application
+- Usage environment variables to configure database credentials and application.